 Releases from the Narrows 2 Powerhouse are governed by the ramping and flow fluctuation criteria specified in FERC License Article 33 (see Section 6.4, below).
-Additionally, the Lower Yuba River Accord gives the River Management Team (RMT) some discretion (subject to review by the SWRCB's Division of Water Rights) to adjust flow patterns for fisheries benefits.
-For additional information regarding the Lower Yuba River Accord, refer to http://www.ycwa.com/projects/detail/8.
+Additionally, the Lower Yuba River Accord gives the RMT some discretion (subject to review by the SWRCB's Division of Water Rights) to adjust flow patterns for fisheries benefits.
+For additional information regarding the Lower Yuba River Accord.